<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 row-5

-What are the benefits of increased parental engagement in schools?
+What are the benefits of increased parental engagement?

 Parental engagement has been repeatedly found to be one of the most effective measures for improving outcomes for students.
 In fact, research has stated: “The more parents are engaged in the education of their children, the more likely their children are to succeed in the education system.”